NotePlan/plugins/jgclark.Dashboard/README.md

 Other notes:
 - when the window is wide enough, it will switch to a multi-column display
 - it de-dupes items that would appear twice in a list where the lines are sync'd together.

+## Getting started
+This requires the 'Shared' plugin to be installed as well.
+It should automatically offer to install it if it isn't already.

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).